Coders-Vision/ex-tip-ledger/backend/README.md

 ### Docker Setup

-RabbitMQ is included in docker-compose with management UI:
+RabbitMQ is included in the root docker-compose with management UI:

 ```yaml
 rabbitmq: